gaphor/presentations/make-your-app-multiplatform/slides.md

 hadn't been updated in 4 years.

 ---
+# Setup for Success

+Notes:

+(Dan)
+Next we are going to discuss how you can setup your project for success, with tips we learned the hard way.

+---

 ## Painful Upgrades
 - Highly customized widgets can be a nightmare
-- Try to make out of the box solutions work
+- Instead try to use out of the box solutions

 <img src="/images/etk-compactbutton-python.svg" height=500>

 Notes:
 (Dan)

-10 years ago, Gaphor had a docking widget called etk.docking that created a docking experience similar to IDEs like Eclipse have.
+When I first picked up the app, Gaphor had a docking widget called etk.docking that created a docking experience similar to IDEs like Eclipse have.
 This allowed you to rearrange, hide, maximize and pop out the different UI components.
 This required creating some very custom GUI widgets using GTK 2 and PyGTK.
 Although it was clever, it would have had to have been completely rewritten as we moved to GTK3, PyGObject, and Python 3.
 If you do come across a bug or an issue, it is hard to get it fixed because you are exploring the limits of the GUI toolkit with some edge case that no one else has likely seen before.

 Here is a small example where we defined our own Compact Button.
 The class inherits from a GTK Widget using PyGTK.
 These double underscore (or dunder)